jacquard-autograder/jacquard/README.md

 # Jacquard

-This is a Java autograder with a planned release of late summer 2023.
+This is a Java autograder released in late summer 2023.
 While most of it is platform-independent, it will include Gradescope integration.
 I would be happy to get collaborators familiar with other systems this could hook into.